With the end of the course the students will be able to know:

 Course Content (Syllabus)

-a)Contribution of infrastructure (roads, paths, fencing, watering points, shelters, stables etc.) in the rational management of rangelands.
+a)Contribution of infrastructure (roads, paths, fencing, watering points, stables etc.) in the rational management of rangelands.
 Means for the uniform distribution of grazing.
 Livestock farms-Meaning-Benefits.

 b)Design of rangeland networking.
 Types, locations and functionality of shelters, stables and dwelling facilities for the staff.
 Types and position of fences.
 Types and spatial distribution design to collect water and watering points for the grazing animals.